 Spring 2012: Camp & School Special

-His Right to Recess: ADHD Kids Should Never Lose Play!
+His Right to Recess: Kids with ADHD Should Never Lose Play!

-When teachers take away recess for poor classroom behavior or late work, they hurt not only their ADHD students but the whole classroom.
+When teachers take away recess for poor classroom behavior or late work, they hurt not only their students with ADHD, but the whole classroom.
 Learn why 'losing recess' is a terrible punishment.

 The Write Tools for ADHD Students